ikhann/autoware_rosbag2_anonymizer/README.md

   score_threshold: 0.7 # Validity threshold for the OpenCLIP model (float

 yolo:
-  confidence: 0.15 # Confidence threshold for the YOLOv8 model (float)
+  confidence: 0.15 # Confidence threshold for the YOLO model (float)

 bbox_validation:
   iou_threshold: 0.9 # Threshold for the intersection over union (float), if the intersection over union is greater than this threshold, the object will be selected as inside the validation prompt